 "She's been talking about this puppy for the last two years, she's always wanted one" Mia's mother, Rolunda Fulmer told us.
 When PuppySpot heard this, we knew we wanted to help Mia find her prefect companion.

 Our Chief Administrative Officer, Josh Kreinberg, has a personal history with Make-A-Wish Oregon.
-Josh’s family was one of their first wish recipients over 30 years ago, and he shared that the wish “really helped my family recharge, refocus and carry-on.”
-Since then “I’ve been looking for an opportunity to give back, to do something for Make-A-Wish.”
-His sister, Patricia Vrooman, also helped make Mia’s wish come true – she is in fact Mia’s nurse and helped make the introductions.
+Josh's family was one of their first wish recipients over 30 years ago, and he shared that the wish "really helped [his] family recharge, refocus and carry-on."
+Since then, "[He has] been looking for an opportunity to give back, to do something for Make-A-Wish."
+His sister, Patricia Vrooman, also helped make Mia's wish come true - she is in fact Mia's nurse and helped make the introductions.